ecrosstexas/eleventy-base-blog/src/kb/power/tablet-no-usb-power.md

 ## What to Check - Field

-- Loose connections on tablet, power pack, USB cable.
+- Loose connections on the tablet, power pack, USB cable.
+- Damaged USB cable.

 ## Action Needed - Field